fabric8io/docker-maven-plugin/doc/manual.md

   sets the environment variable `JAVA_OPTS`.
 Multiple such entries can be provided.
 This environment is used both for building images and running containers.
 The value cannot be empty.
+* **docker.envPropertyFile** specifies the path to a property file whose properties are used as environment variables.
+The environment variables takes precedence over any other environment variables specified.
 * **docker.exportDir** Directory name for the exported artifacts as described in an assembly (which is `/maven` by default).
 * **docker.extraHosts.idx** List of `host:ip` to add to `/etc/hosts`